groonga/groonga/doc/source/reference/grn_expr/query_syntax.rst

 specify ``$`` for the last phrase because the last phrase in query is the last phrase.

+You can also specify the max intervals of each phrase like :ref:`query-syntax-near-search-condition`.

 .. _query-syntax-ordered-near-phrase-product-search-condition:

 Ordered near phrase product search condition